10 of the most valuable Barbie dolls of all time

 This vintage Barbie doll was part of the ‘Mackie costume & couture from Bob Mackie’ live auction held at Christie’s London in 2005.

-Thanks to the American designer’s signature flair, the custom-made doll with her extravagant attire fetched a hefty price of nearly USD 2,640 (over INR 2 lakh).
+Thanks to the American designer’s signature flair, the custom-made doll with her extravagant attire fetched a hefty price of nearly USD 2,640.

 One of the most expensive Barbie dolls ever created by Mattel, the porcelain Rumba Barbie doll prototype wears a black and gold rumba gown with an iconic flounce-fashioned hem.
 Additionally, the figurine also comes with a signed printed facsimile costume design by Bob Mackie.